Carol Chomsky: Early life

 Carol Doris Schatz was born in Philadelphia on July 1, 1930.
 She married Noam Chomsky in 1949 with the two having known each other since she was five years old and he was seven.
 Her mother had been a teacher at a Hebrew school where his father was the principal.
 She was awarded a bachelor's degree in French from the University of Pennsylvania in 1951.

 The couple spent time living in HaZore'a, a kibbutz in Israel.
-Although enjoying themselves, Noam Chomsky was appalled by the Jewish nationalism and anti-Arab racism that he encountered in the country, as well as the pro-Stalinist trend that he thought pervaded the kibbutz's leftist community.
-"It also was way before there were even words about women's rights" according to Judith Chomsky, wife of Noam Chomsky's younger brother.
+"When they were young and they were on the kibbutz, she wanted to drive a tractor or be a mechanic," Judith Chomsky said.
+"Now, the kibbutz wasn't quite ready for that.
+It was way before there were even words about women's rights."
+For various reasons, the Chomskys decided not to stay.
+They ended up in the Boston area, where he joined the faculty of MIT and they raised their three children.
 Despite Carol's interest in becoming a mechanic or driving a tractor at the time of the young couple's stay in 1953, they returned to the United States.